KevinSilden/ADUC-PS/README.md

 ADUC-PS.ps1 is the script to launch, which will in turn launch the module selected using the GUI.
 When running this script, it will export the OU's available into a .csv-file under "Modules\Data\".
 The other modules will then use the data in this file for selecting OU's to store the objects created in AD.
+It will also export Security Groups(everything atm, no filter for built-in) so that users created can be assigned membership of a Security Group.

-For now, only the CreateUser-Module.ps1-script is working as intended.
+For now, only the CreateUser-Module.ps1- and SecGroup-Module.ps1-script is working as intended.
 Tested on a VM running Windows Server 2022 Standard Ed.
 The rest is just older scripts thrown in there and I haven't tested it yet.

 - Kevin Silden